kostyanyc/eCommerceOnRails/README.md

 * Frontend Rails application (Store Catalog + Shopping Cart)
   * Contains eCommerce shopping cart and order placement code as well as sharing models from Backend Rails application
     * There is a specific Rake Task setup to synchronize all of the project models as well as assets from the Backend Application.
-This file is called sync.rake and is required to be run via rake `rake sync:copy` command every time new model is added to the Backend Rails application
+This file is called sync.rake and is required to be run via rake `rake sync:copy` command every time new model is added to the Backend Rails application in addition to out of the box Rails 4 gems.
     ```
     namespace :sync do